octo-technology/OpenTezos/docs/dapp/front.md

 ## Implementation
 Let's add the feature of buying a ticket to our application.
 There is no information to provide: the only thing to do is to call the entrypoint.

-Just like for the opening of a raffle, we will add a button component, that make that contract call when it is clicked.
+Just like for the opening of a raffle, we will add a button component, that makes that contract call when it is clicked.
 We will need to interact with a contract on a tezos network, so we will use the `useTezos` hook and the `RAFFLE_ADDRESS` variable into an effect.

 The logic of calling the `buyTicket` entrypoint will be written into a React callback.
 The ticket costs one XTZ.

 Note that `buyTicket` expects `unit`.
-It does not mean that he should not be passed any argument when call: it expect a `"unit"` string
+It does not mean that he should not be passed any argument: it expects a `"unit"` string

-Finally, this callback will be connected to button.
+Finally, this callback will be connected to our button.

 ``` typescript jsx
 function BuyTicketButton() {